Copper peptide GHK-Cu: Overview

 Several copper(II)-peptide complexes occur naturally.
 In human plasma, the level of GHK-Cu is about 200 ng/ml at age 20.
 By the age of 60, the level drops to 80 ng/ml.
 In humans, GHK-Cu is proposed to promote wound healing, attraction of immune cells, antioxidant and anti-inflammatory effects, stimulation of collagen and glycosaminoglycan synthesis in skin fibroblasts and promotion of blood vessels growth.
-Recent studies revealed its ability to modulate expression of a large number of human genes, generally reversing gene expression to a healthier state.
+Recent studies revealed its ability to modulate expression of a large number of human genes.
 Synthetic GHK-Cu is used in cosmetics as a reparative and anti-aging ingredient.

 History

 Loren Pickart (1938–2023) isolated the copper peptide GHK-Cu from human plasma albumin in 1973.
 It was noticed that liver tissue obtained from patients aged 60 to 80 years had an increased level of fibrinogen.
 However, when liver cells from old patients were incubated in the blood from the younger group, the older cells started functioning in nearly the same way as the younger liver tissue.
 It turned out that this effect was due to a small peptide factor that behaved similarly to the synthetic peptide glycyl-L-histidyl-L-lysine (GHK).
 Pickart proposed that this activity in human plasma albumin was a tripeptide glycyl-L-histidyl-L-lysine and that it might function by chelating metal ions.

 In 1977, the growth modulating peptide was shown to be a glycyl-L-histidyl-L-lysine.
 It is proposed that GHK-Cu modulates copper intake into cells.

-Recently in 2025, GHK-CU is being more commonly found and noticed by the trending Tiktok Trend of which is a self improvement trend that influences commonly teenager boys or girls who are focused heavily on improving their facial structure and in general bettering themselves as human-beings.
-Kids are also finding not only injection forms of GHK-CU however are also investing into topicals so that they can get close to the same effect however without injecting it into their faces or waist.